ZibingZhang/racket-interpreter/README.md

 That being said, here are the steps to set up and get the interpreter running.

 ### Prerequisites
-The only prerequisite is to have Python 3.7+.
+The only prerequisite is to have Python 3.8+.
+The tests are only run on Python 3.8, but there is no reason to believe that they would not pass on more recent versions.

 ### Installing
 The package can be installed using pip.